ytaragin/eko-wkshp/steps.md

  <summary>Detailed Walkthrough</summary>

-Create a file Dockerfile to build the container
+Create a file called Dockerfile in the protection directory that will build the container
 ```docker
 FROM golang:1.18